 The average B2B customer makes use of various channels during the buying process.
 This means that it is becoming more crucial for B2B companies to create a consistent omnichannel presence and engage their customers seamlessly between different channels.

 To help you, start by identifying the channels where your target audience is the most active.
-Is there a channel that your customers will expect to find your business?
+Is there a channel where your customers will expect to find your business?

 8. Dropshipping Is On the Increase

-The global COVID-19 pandemic completely disrupted the ecommerce supply chains.
-Consequently, many wholesale businesses had no other option but to switch to fulfillment infrastructure.
+The global COVID-19 pandemic completely disrupted ecommerce supply chains.
+Consequently, many wholesale businesses had no other option but to switch to a fulfillment infrastructure.
 Also, as ecommerce significantly increased during this time, some retailers had to enlist the services of suppliers as they no longer had the capacity to fulfill the orders themselves.
-It is unlikely that the new demand for dropshipping will decrease soon and this increased growth can help to grow B2B ecommerce further.
+It's unlikely that the new demand for dropshipping will decrease soon and this increased growth can help to grow B2B ecommerce further.

 9. More payment options will be offered